paper-toaster/osu-wiki/wiki/Game_Modifiers/4K/en.md

 ## Description

-*Notice: all *xK mods do not work on osu!mania-specific beatmaps.
+*Notice: all *x*K mods do not work on osu!mania-specific beatmaps.
 Using the 1K, 2K, or 3K mod will result in an unranked play.*

 The **4K** (collectively called ***x*K**) is a [game modifier](/wiki/Game_Modifiers) that will force all *converted* [osu!mania](/wiki/Game_Modes/osu!mania) [beatmaps](/wiki/Beatmaps) to use the selected K setting.
 This ignores the supposed K setting of the beatmap at the cost of decreasing the Score Multiplier, depending on the K difference.